aniketpathak028/zettelkasten/content/3-Resources/tech/k8s/deploying a simple app using k8s.md

 ```

 Note:
-there are better ways to host an app without port forwarding and with persistence
+there are better ways to host an app without port forwarding and with persistence - [[k8s services]]